Why Dentists Run Late: 17 time sucks that can destroy your schedule

 Most lateness isn’t intentional, but sometimes it is.

-I once knew a dentist who deliberately kept patients waiting because it made him feel in demand.
+I knew a dentist who deliberately kept patients waiting because it made him feel in demand.
 He believed it reinforced his status and importance.
 In reality, it simply made him difficult to respect.
 Dentists need to realise that patients’ time is just as important as their own.
 If they are a company executive their hourly rate may well be higher than yours.

 Contrast that with Omer Reed — the most efficient dentist I’ve ever seen — who never kept anyone waiting.
 His punctuality was about respect.
 Patients trusted him instantly because he respected their time as much as his own.